mguillemot/tips/PostgreSQL.md

 ```

 - The query to pivot need to be sent as raw text, not as subquery!
-- Returned fields are sorted alphabetically with this method (assuming there are values for all pivots, else we need the 2-param form of `crosstab()`).
+- Returned fields are sorted alphabetically with this method, assuming there are values for all pivots.
+If that's not the case, we need the 2-param form of `crosstab()`.